ADTKD -

 HOW CAN I PARTICIPATE IN THE REGISTER STUDY?

-The research group in Erlangen has developed models of cell cultures that can be obtained from the urine of ADTKD patients.
-In these cells, the development of the disease can be studied in more detail.
-The models are very useful because they can be applied to analyze effects of therapeutic approaches.
-In addition, the scientists are researching other, different mechanisms that could possibly prevent the formation of the altered mucin-1 protein.
-Innovative therapies might be developed on this basis.
+The research group in Erlangen has developed cell culture models derived from the urine of ADTKD patients.
+These cells allow for a more detailed investigation of the disease’s pathogenesis.
+The models are very helpful because they also allow researchers to analyze the effects of potential therapeutic approaches.
+In addition, the scientists are investigating other, distinct mechanisms that might prevent the formation of the altered Mucin 1 protein.
+Based on this research, innovative therapies could also be developed.

-More than 100 different mutations of the UMOD gene have been found in patients with this disease worldwide.
-These mutations cause an altered uromodulin protein to accumulate in a different area of the cell (endoplasmic reticulum) than in MUC1 disease.
+accumulate in a different part of the cell (the endoplasmic reticulum) than in MUC1 disease.
 This is an intracellular channel system in which numerous important functions take place.
-The misfolded uromodulin gets "stuck" in it.
-As a result, the tubule cell comes under prolonged stress, but can no longer restore normal cell function and dies.
+The misfolded uromodulin becomes “trapped” within it.
+As a result, the tubular cell is subjected to sustained stress but is unable to restore normal cell function and eventually dies.
 This has been demonstrated in cell cultures as well as in mouse models for various UMOD mutations.
-These models are also used intensively to test substances that reduce the cell's "overreaction" to the stress generated by the misfolded protein.
+These models are also extensively used to test substances that reduce the cell’s “overreaction” to the stress caused by the misfolded protein.

 NOT ALL SUBFORMS KNOWN YET